 Service number 131960

 ‘BELOVED AND CHERISHED.
 DEEPLY MOURNED BY PARENTS, RELATIVES AND FRIENDS’

-Woolf was born in 1921 in Hackney the son of David and Sarah née Antine and had one younger brother Ralph.
-In 1939, the family were living at Goswell Road, Finsbury, London and Woolf’s father David was working as a caretaker to a supply canteen.
+Woolf was born in 1921 in Hackney to David and Sarah née Antine and had one younger brother Ralph.
+In 1939, the family were living at Goswell Road, Finsbury, London and their father David was working as a caretaker to a supply canteen.
 Woolf enlisted into the RAF at Euston in 1940.

 Woolf was the navigator on Halifax DK223 which took off from RAF Holme on Spalding Moor on a night operation to Mannheim and Ludwigshafen.
 Homeward-bound, the aircraft was shot down by night fighter pilot Hauptmann Heinrich Wohlers of the Stab I./NJG 6, who was flying a Bf 110 G-4 from Mainz-Finthen airfield in Rheinland-Pfalz.
 Only P/O Arthur Fenton Smith survived.
 He was captured and became a prisoner of war at Stalag Luft L3.